sevensolutions/traefik-oidc-auth/README.md

 task --list
 ```

+The easiest way to get started is to run the plugin with Keycloak because this repo comes with a pre-configured instance.
+Just do:

+1. Run `task run:keycloak` and wait a moment for everything to be settled
+2. Open a web browser and navigate to `http://localhost:9080`
+3. You will be redirected to Keycloak's login page.
+Log in with user `admin` and password `admin`.

 If you want to start the plugin with your own identity provider, create the following `.env` file in `workspaces/external-idp`:

 ```